regzen-app/regzen-php/README.md

     $email = $response->data->email;

 If the exchange fails, a `\Regzen\RegzenUnauthorizedException` will be thrown which you can catch and show the user appropriate feedback.

+### Decrypting data

+When communicating with the Regzen API, you'll need to decrypt received data before any further use.
+Decrypt payload by calling `decryptPayload` on the client:

+    $payload = $this->regzen->decryptPayload($encryptedPayload);

+You can later acces the payload data like this:

+    $fieldName = $response->data->field_name;

+If the decryption fails, a `\Regzen\RegzenUnauthorizedException` will be thrown which you can catch and show the user appropriate feedback.